cyew3/oneVPL-intel-gpu/documentation/mediasdk-man.md

 `NumRefActiveP`, `NumRefActiveBL0`, `NumRefActiveBL1` | Max number of active references for P and B frames in reference picture lists 0 and 1 correspondingly.
 Array index is pyramid layer.
 `BRCPanicMode` | Controls panic mode in AVC and MPEG2 encoders.
 `LowDelayBRC`  | When rate control method is `MFX_RATECONTROL_VBR`, `MFX_RATECONTROL_QVBR` or `MFX_RATECONTROL_VCM` this parameter specifies frame size tolerance.
 Set this parameter to `MFX_CODINGOPTION_ON` to allow strictly obey average frame size set by `MaxKbps`, e.g. cases when `MaxFrameSize == (MaxKbps*1000)/(8* FrameRateExtN/FrameRateExtD)`.<br>Also `MaxFrameSizeI` and `MaxFrameSizeP` can be set separately.
-'EnableMBForceIntra'   | Turn ON this option to enable usage of [mfxExtMBForceIntra](#mfxExtMBForceIntra).
+`EnableMBForceIntra` | Turn ON this option to enable usage of [mfxExtMBForceIntra](#mfxExtMBForceIntra).
 See the [CodingOptionValue](#CodingOptionValue) enumerator for values of this option.
 This parameter is valid only during initialization.
+`AdaptiveMaxFrameSize` | If this option is ON, BRC may decide a larger P or B frame size than what [MaxFrameSizeP](#MaxFrameSizeP) dictates when the scene change is detected.
+It may benefit the video quality.
+`RepartitionCheckEnable` | Controls AVC encoder attempts to predict from small partitions.
+Default value allows encoder to choose preferred mode, `MFX_CODINGOPTION_ON` forces encoder to favor quality, `MFX_CODINGOPTION_OFF` forces encoder to favor performance.

 **Change History**